walles/headsetharry/README.md

 * Set app version name from `git describe`
 * On incoming messages, try to find a template in the same language as the message
+* Look up message sender's phone number for incoming messages and say the name of the sender rather than their phone number.